Patrick3131/Tentacles/README.md

     - Analytics event reporting
     - Error reporting
     - Adding user attributes
-- Type-safety for events and no manual data converting between event layers
+- Typesafety for events and no manual data converting between event layers
-- Domain-driven analytics with ValueProposition
+- Domain-driven analytics with ``ValueProposition``
-- Middleware to transform/ignore events for reporters
+- ``Middleware`` to transform/ignore events for reporters

 ## Analytics setup
-Tentacles registers and manages AnalyticsReporter in a central entity.
-If we want to use a service like Firebase we need to great an implementation that conforms to AnalyticsReporting:
+Tentacles registers and manages ``AnalyticsReporter`` in a central entity.
+If we want to use a service like Firebase we need to great an implementation that conforms to ``AnalyticsReporting``:

 ```swift
 class FirebaseReporter: AnalyticsReporting {